bbauska/Coursera-Bootstrap/readme.md

 <h4>Assignment 4: Bootstrap, JQuery and Sass</h4>

 We come to the final assignment of this course.
-In this fourth assignment, you\'re going to work with bootstraps, JQuery support and also a little bit of Sass.
+In this fourth assignment, you&apos;re going to work with bootstraps, JQuery support and also a little bit of Sass.
 This assignment consists of four tasks.

 Your <b>first</b> task would be to remove all that data-attributes from